 WINNER of the Victorian Premier's Literary Awards 2018 (Poetry).

-Shortlisted for the NSW Premier's Literary Awards 2018 (Poetry)
+WINNER of the NSW Premier's Literary Awards 2018 (Poetry).

 This innovative full-length collection, drawing inspiration from the surrealist collage novels of Max Ernst, is an arresting and utterly unique assemblage of poetry, collage and photography.
 In two parts, the book engages with themes of travel and exploration, language and loss, identity and originality, as well as the relationship between poetry and other disciplines: the visual arts, history, literature and film.
 Polyglot in sensibility and content, and daring in construction, Argosy defies categorisation.
 Grounded firmly in Australian contemporary poetic practice, the book is also outward-looking in its approach to form and content; it constitutes a landmark in both local and international poetics.